davebetts/ResourcesForVersionControlAndGit/README.md

 ## Resources for Git

+These resources are specific to the Git VCS.
+Some of the stuff here can be generalized to other systems, but don't count on it.

 * [A Visual Git Reference](http://marklodato.github.io/visual-git-guide/index-en.html)
   * Gets into the weeds a bit
   * Visually describes each VCS concept as implemented in Git